kajalpatel20/Budget-Trackers/README.md

 ## Description
 The app allows users to be able to add expenses and deposits to their budget with or without a connection.
 When app comes back online, offline transactions will be added to the total.
 Giving users a fast and easy way to track their money is important, but allowing them to access that information at any time is even more important.
-Having offline functionality is paramount to the success of an application that handles users’ financial information
 ## User Story
 AS AN avid traveller I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling